-The aim of a county-wide spatial plan (CSP) is to define the principles and directions of spatial development on the regional level.
-In addition to balancing national and local spatial development needs, the CSP has to fulfil the functions that emanate from a national spatial plan.

-The functions of the CSP are:
+The aim of a county-wide spatial plan (CSP) is to define the principles and directions of spatial development at the regional level.
+In addition to balancing national and local spatial development needs, the CSP must fulfil the functions that emanate from the national spatial plan.
+The functions of the CSP can be found in the Planning Act (Paragraph 56).
+The CSPs are the basis for the preparation of comprehensive plans and formulating directions for the preparation of the those plans.